50 Health Tips That Will Make You Feel 20 Years Younger

 As you age, it can be harder to get all the vitamins and nutrients you need from your diet alone.
-That’s why you’ll want to consider adding a daily multivitamin to your routine.
-“I think of multivitamins as an insurance policy against an imperfect diet,” Michael Roizen, MD, told the Cleveland Clinic.
-Doing so when you’re over 50 can give you what you need to feel half your age, helping keep your bones strong, your energy levels up, and your health in check.
+That's why you'll want to consider adding a daily multivitamin to your routine.
+"I think of multivitamins as an insurance policy against an imperfect diet," Michael Roizen, MD, told the Cleveland Clinic.
+Over 50?
+A multivitamin can help keep your bones strong, your energy levels up, and your overall health in check.

 Find a doctor you love.

 Make it your mission to find health professionals you want to visit—otherwise, you won't.
 Because if you want to feel 20 years younger, attending regular appointments is crucial.
 "Find a medical professional you relate to—someone you can talk to about anything and everything," Richardson says.
 If you visit someone who's easy to work with, they'll be better able to address your needs and you'll get any help you need.
 And for where to start, 20 Questions to Ask Your Doctor Once a Year.

 If you still have negative people in your life who are only causing problems, give them the boot, stat.
 While they drain your energy, spending time with people you love will do the opposite—and you'll feel more youthful because of it.
 "Stress and how we respond to it has a significant influence on the longevity of our cells and on our bodies as a whole," says Keira L. Barr, MD, founder and chief wellness officer of Resilient Health Institute.
 "Surround yourself with people who support you and your interests.
 Lose the people who bring you down."